Bunjin/EIPs/EIPS/eip-personas.md

 ### Personas are intented to be not correlatable

 Personas are designed to be kept separate, and to offer the possibility of privacy between personas.
 Note that this is an intention, yet true unability to correlate personas would depend on usage of each of the protocols.
-Some protocol operations are privacy preserving, yet today sending funds on most cryptocurrencies isn't.
+Some protocol operations are privacy preserving, yet today sending funds on most cryptocurrencies is not.

 Indeed the funding trail is something that can to different extents correlate personas together and reduce the benefit of using distinct personas.
 If, for instance, one uses the same Ethereum account (or different but correlatable accounts) to fund two distinct persona generated accounts, then these two personas would not preserve non-correlated privacy.
 With analytical tools, an application could be able to relate these two personas and know that there is a single user behind them.